alex-kunev/csharp-fibonacci-msbuild/README.md

-Hello Sample
+Hello Fibonnaci
 ================

-This sample is part of the [step-by-step tutorial](https://docs.microsoft.com/dotnet/core/tutorials/using-with-xplat-cli) for creating .NET Core Console Applications.
-Please see that topic for detailed steps on the code for this sample.
+This sample is a sample app, created from a [step-by-step tutorial](https://docs.microsoft.com/dotnet/core/tutorials/using-with-xplat-cli) for creating .NET Core Console Applications.

 Key Features
 ------------

-This is the basic Hello World sample.
-It demonstrates the basics of the environment.
+The app runs a Fiboncci sequence, and output the next Fibonacci number, based on the lagic in the main Program.cs file.

 Build and Run
 -------------